This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 If you’ve ever heard of people talking up and down about the wonders of Wagyu beef, you may have wondered what the difference is!
 It’s all in the kind of cow.
 “Wagyu” literally refers to Japanese cattle, because that’s what it is- beef from specific Japanese breeds of cattle.

 It’s not just where they’re from that makes a difference!
-These breeds, be they raised in Japan or the USA, have a very high level of marbling in their muscle tissue, leading to incredibly flavorful, tender meat.
+These breeds, be they raised in Japan or the USA, have a very high level of intense marbling in their muscle tissue, leading to incredibly flavorful, tender meat.

-Combined with top of the line treatment and quality feed, wagyu is leagues above any other beef!
+Combined with top-of-the-line treatment and quality feed, wagyu is leagues above any other beef!

-Wagyu Steak Ingredients
+Wagyu Steak Recipe Ingredients

 - Coarse sea salt